8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220415/content.md

 I’ve hired one writer and career coach; we’re testing the iteration she came to.
 I have a session with a second résumé writer in a few days; we’ll be starting from the same point as the first—with my most recent two attempts.
 And I signed up for a webinar from Simon Sinek and gang to improve my résumé; I’ll be starting with the one from the first writer.

 We’ll see how it goes.
-Paying for all that, coupled with market being down, is why my debt is a bit high at the moment.
+Paying for all that, coupled with the market being down, is why my debt is a bit high at the moment.

 ## FI experiments